mlogic/yan-common/README.rst

   newly installed CentOS 7 system.
 * roles/mail-relay-gmx: set up a host to send outgoing emails through a GMX relay account.
+* roles/mysql-container: Start a MySQL container and wait until it starts to accept incoming requests.
 * roles/reboot: Reboot a host and wait for it to come back online.
 * roles/local-security-scanners: Install and set up local security scanners (for now it only includes ClamAV).
 The local security scan